pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 On occasion, vital hot fixes or functional enhancements must be applied to MuPDF sources before it is generated.

-Any such files are contained in the ``fitz`` directory of the PyMuPDF download -- their names all start with an underscore ``"_"``.
+Any such files are contained in the ``fitz`` directory of the `PyMuPDF homepage <https://github.com/pymupdf/PyMuPDF/tree/master/fitz>`_ -- their names all start with an underscore ``"_"``.
 Currently (v1.16.x), these files and their copy destinations are the following:

 * ``_config.h`` -- PyMuPDF's configuration to control the binary file size and the inclusion of MuPDF features, see next section.
 This file must renamed and replace MuPDF file ``/include/mupdf/fitz/config.h``.
 This file controls the size of the PyMuPDF binary by cutting away unneeded fonts from MuPDF.